OneSila/onekeyr.ing/docs/graphql/users and multi tenancy.md

 }
 ```

 Note that don't need to supply a password.
-OneSila will email the new user with an invitation link to create a password.
+OnekeyrIng will email the new user with an invitation link to create a password.

 ## Disabling / re-enabling users